agryman/mathz/journals/2025 journal.md

 Continue simplifying the `groups` article.

+# 2025-01-25

+Continue simplifying the `groups` article.

+# 2025-01-26

+Continue simplifying the `groups` article.

 * [ ] simplify the `groups` article
 * [ ] reuse the commands defined in the groups package instead of defining more in the rings package